Arbitrum vs Base: Which Is Better for DeFi Trading?

 Wide DeFi adoption - Hosts major protocols like GMX, Uniswap, SushiSwap, and Aave, boosting its market presence and liquidity depth.

-Lower gas fees - Offers average transaction fees lower than the Ethereum mainnet, making it attractive for both small and high-volume transactions.
+Lower gas fees - It offers average transaction fees lower than the Ethereum mainnet, making it attractive for both small and high-volume transactions.

-Both Base and Arbitrum are important players in the Layer-2 ecosystem, offering cost-effective solutions to improve Ethereum’s transaction count and reduce average transaction costs.
+Base and Arbitrum are important in the Layer-2 ecosystem for cost-effective solutions to improve the transaction count on Ethereum and lower the average transaction costs.

-Choosing between them depends on what you value more - Coinbase integration and ease of use with Base or deep liquidity and broader market volume with Arbitrum.
+The choice, therefore, depends equally on whether you value Coinbase integration and ease of use with Base or deep liquidity and broader market volume with Arbitrum.

 Arbitrum vs Base: Head-to-Head Comparison